midibox/mios32/apps/misc/usb_mass_storage_device/README.txt

 been re-connected.

 The (optional) LCD displays the connection status.
-Once a SD Card has been connected, the right upper corner shows four characters: o U: USB device ready (e.g. cable connected) o M: SD Card is mounted by OS, resp. is ready for mounting if U not displayed o R: Read access to SD Card
+Once a SD Card has been connected, four characters at the right upper corner inform about the status: o U: USB device ready (e.g. cable connected) o M: SD Card is mounted by OS, resp. is ready for mounting if U not displayed o R: Read access to SD Card